 Siberia of Switzerland

-The wooden interior of this beautiful church is well preserved.
-Several renovations have been taken place in the last two hundred years, including a marble altar and on the occasion of the four-hundredth anniversary four new stained glass windows.
+The wooden interior of the church is well preserved.
+Several renovations have been taken place in the last two hundred years, including the installation of a marble altar and four new stained glass windows (on the occasion of the four-hundredth anniversary).